rsyncOSX/mydocsy/content/en/about/index.md

 One important requirement for macOS apps on Apple App Store is quote Apple:
 *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."*
 There are restrictions what an app can do inside the App Sandbox.
-Execute *rsync*, obvious, and enable passwordless login by ssh to remote servers are two must have features.
+Execute *rsync*, obvious, and *enable passwordless login by ssh* to remote servers are two must have features.
 The Apple Sandbox causes a few issues to both features when switch on.
-And I have not yet any success when RsyncUI is set to use default rsync in macOS and only attached discs.

 {.text-center}